jamchamb/chall-tools/README.md

 the key fragment that would produce such a result.
 Likely key fragments can then be used in further analysis.

+### `byteshift.py`
+Caesar cipher applied to bytes instead of letters.

 ## Miscellaneous

-### `byteshift.py`
+### `modmath.py`
-Essentially the Caesar cipher, but applied to bytes instead of letters of the alphabet.
+Some useful calculations performed with modular arithmetic (factorial, division, binomial coefficient, etc.).